chamons/clio/README.md

                                (Mac iOS Android)
   -o, --output=VALUE         Path to output release notes (Defaults to current
                                directory)
-      --oldest=VALUE         Starting to consider
+      --oldest=VALUE         Starting hash to consider
-      --newest=VALUE         Ending to consider
+      --newest=VALUE         Ending hash to consider
+      --oldest-branch=VALUE  Starting branch to consider.
+Finds the last commit in master before branch, and ignore all bugs fixed in master that are also fixed in this branch.
       --single=VALUE         Analyze just a single commit
       --exclude-oldest       Exclude oldest item from range considered ( included by default)